-3.1 Data Sources
+3.1 DATA SOURCES

 I rely on three sources of data.
-The first is the transaction-level records of Swiss imports and exports collected by the Swiss Customs Administration (Swiss-Impex).
+The first are transaction-level records of Swiss imports and exports collected by the Swiss Customs Administration (Swiss-Impex).
 This data starts in 2014 and covers all goods that enter Switzerland or leave the country on a daily bases.
 For each good it reports the value-at-the-border in Swiss francs and the Harmonized-System 8-digit product classification.
-In addition, for each transaction the data records detailed information on the recipient and the sender, including the name and the exact address of the origin and destination and unique identifiers for importing and exporting firms (UID).7
+In addition, for each transaction the data records detailed information on the recipient and the sender, including the name and the exact address of the origin and destination and unique identifiers for importing and exporting firms (UID).11

-The firm identifier allows me to merge the import-export information to the second source of data: the near-universe of online job postings in Switzerland scraped and assembled by a labor market analytic private firm.
-This data contains information such as name, industry and market of the firm or the recruitment agency that posted the job ad, the plant location, the posting and closing date, the position, the quota (full time/part time), the language of the advertisement, the job title and the full description of the job.
+The firm identifier allows me to merge the import-export information to the second source of data: the near-universe of online job postings in Switzerland scraped and assembled by a private labor market analytics firm.
+This data contains information such as name, industry and market of the firm or the recruitment agency that posted the job ad, the job location, the posting and closing dates, the position, the quota (full time/part time), the language of the advertisement, the job title and the full description of the job.
 The database covers the period from 2012 to 2021 for an average of almost 1 million job ads per year issued by 105,848 firms or public entities and 3,122 headhunters.
 The geographical representation closely follows the employment distribution of Switzerland with 19% of all postings associated with the Canton Zurich and 10% with the Canton Bern, followed by Argovia, St Gallen, Lucern and Vaud.
-Additional information on the requirements are
+Additional information on the job requirements are extracted from the title and the description by means of textual analysis.
+This additional information includes: occupation (job), skills, education, experience and language.
+The skill content is the main variable of interest which allows for a detailed analysis of skill demand within each occupation: a margin that has been often ignored in the literature, but hass recently been shown to be relevant by Hershbein and Kahn (2018) and Deming and Kahn (2017).
+More than 10,000 skills were classified.
+Each job ad requires, on average, 3.4 skills.
+In addition, a second skill classification is extracted: soft skills, accounting for 144 distinct categories and 4.5 entries per job ad, on average.